jazzdotdev/jazz-module-map/README.md

 # Code Map
 An interactive documentation generator for Rust and Lua with function tree diagrams and list views in pure HTML+CSS+NoJS.
-Parsing is done with regex and tree diagram based on [Pure CSS Flowchart](https://codepen.io/round/pen/RgpEoE).
+Parsing is done with regex and tree diagram template based on [Pure CSS Flowchart](https://codepen.io/round/pen/RgpEoE).

 ## Examples